Updated: 06/05/2014 8:26 AM

 There are 15 dogs that face an uncertain fate at Minneapolis Animal Care and Control.

 The city calls Pit Bulls, Rottweilers and Dobermans "bully breeds."
-City law dictates the the public cannot adopt the bread, and they either have to go to a rescue agency or be euthanized.
+City law dictates that the public cannot adopt the breed, and they either have to go to a rescue agency or be euthanized.

 That's what she's pushing for.